metal3d/wikipdfizer/README.md

     :footer H//N => this set Heading to the left, page number to the right, nothing at center.
     :header left/center/right => same as header
-    :alternate: 0 => page are not alternated (no reverse left and right header and footer on odd and even pages)
+    :alternate: 0 => page are not alternated (no reverse left and right header and footer on odd and even pages) :toctitle Set table of contents title other than "Table of contents" :paper-type Format, default is A4
-    :toctitle: Set table of contents title other than "Table of contents"
+    :orientation portrait or landscape
-    :paper-type: Format, default is A4
+    :font FontName => for example Helvetica
-    :orientation: portrait or landscape
+    :font-size Xpt => where X is size in points (12pt) :text-align alignement => justify, left, right

 # Why PHP ?